-Around 25% of the world's top 100 prescription medicines were discovered and developed in the UK4.
+Around 25% of the world's top 100 prescription medicines were discovered and developed in the UK5.

-Firms that consistently invest in R&D are 13% more productive than firms that don't invest in R&D7.
+Firms that consistently invest in R&D are 13% more productive than firms that don't invest in R&D8.

-science, and the second largest contributor of expertise to the Intergovernmental Panel on Climate Change (IPCC) process that informs international decision making about climate policies5.
+The UK is a world leader in climate science, and the second largest contributor of expertise to the Intergovernmental Panel on Climate Change (IPCC) process that informs international decision making about climate policies6.

-The UK has a strong history of leadership in machine learning - a technology which shows promise of supporting potentially transformative advances in a range of sectors including healthcare, transport and public services8.
+The UK has a strong history of leadership in machine learning - a technology which shows promise of supporting potentially transformative advances in a range of sectors including healthcare, transport and public services9.

-The UK creative economy comprises an estimated 2.9 million jobs, or 1 in 11 of all UK jobs6.
+The UK creative economy comprises an estimated 2.9 million jobs, or 1 in 11 of all UK jobs7.

+Every £1 invested in medical research delivers a return equivalent to around 25p every year, for ever10.

-- 4. BMI Research, "United Kingdom Pharmaceuticals & Healthcare Report, Q1 2016", p.
-61. - Calculated from the annex of author and expert reviewers in the IPCC's Fifth Assessment Report.
-Total authors and reviewers = 1878, UK based authors and reviewers = 265. - 6.
-Creative Industries Council 2016. - 7.
-Cable, V (2014) Innovation and the UK knowledge economy. - 8.
-Royal Society (2017) Machine learning: the power and promise of computers that learn by example.
+- 5. BMI Research (2016) United Kingdom Pharmaceuticals & Healthcare Report Q1 2016, p61. - 6.
+Calculated from the annex of author and expert reviewers in the IPCC's Fifth Assessment Report.

+Total authors and reviewers = 1878, UK based authors and reviewers = 265. - 7.
+Department for Culture Media & Sport (2016) Creative Industries: Focus on Employment. - 8.
+Department for Business Innovation and Skills (2014) Innovation Report 2014: Innovation, Research and Growth. - 9.
+Royal Society (2017) Machine learning: the power and promise of computers that learn by example. - 10.
+Wellcome Trust, National Institute for Health Research, Academy of Medical Sciences, Medical Research Council, Arthritis UK (2017) Medical research: What's it worth?

-A race to the top: How does the UK compare to its global competitors?
+A race to the top: how does the UK compare to its global competitors?